nidohl/nidohl/README.md

 BUT LIKE WE DONT GOTTA IF YOU WANT ME TO TELL YOU MORE RHYMES HEH..
 YEAH!
 IM LIKE RLLY GOOD AT THOSE. -NID

+learn how to multitask and do both. - ellie

 <p align="center">
   <img width="600" height="265" src="https://files.catbox.moe/biyz07.png">
 </p>